wlwl2/lyrics-translations/README.md

-# lyrics-translations
+# Lyrics Translations

-lyrics translations and formatter
+Website with lyrics translations and a formatting tool.

-This repository is created for a lyrics translator and formatter I will be releasing soon.